 The Comprehensive Income and Expenditure Statement includes all the financial transactions for which the Authority is responsible.
-As stated above, not all of these transactions impact on the Authority's General Fund and the MiRS shows how the differences are appropriated to other reserves.
+Not all of these transactions impact on the Authority's General Fund and the MiRS shows how the differences are appropriated to other reserves.